noahehall/multicloud/providers/aws/services/networkingContentDelivery/transitGateway.md

 ## basics

 - create 1:M peering connections between VPCs, accounts, DirectConnect and on premise networks in a centralized gateway hub
-- Between Regions: supports inter-regional peering
-  - connects AWS Transit Gateways together using the AWS global network
-  - automatic encryption for your data that never traverses the public internet.
 - hybrid network configurations
   - a Direct Connect
   - AWS Site-to-Site VPN connection